 It happened again.
 I recently caught myself wincing at a teatime menu’s English version.
 This time it was in one of Paris’s most elegant and prominent tea salons in Place Vendôme, where the famously stylish Parisian “macaron” was translated as “macaroon”.

-I know, it’s not one of the world’s first problems, but get it right.
+I know, it’s not one of the world’s first problems but please, get it right.

 While Macarons and macaroons perhaps sound alike, they are both totally different.

 Macarons vs Macaroons

 This confusion with an extra “o” is nothing new; it happens frequently, whether it’s on a top tearoom menu in Paris or on high-end supermarket packaging around the world.
-Even a UK bookshop snootily turned down stocking my first book five years ago, simply because the title read “Macarons” and not “Macaroons”.
+Even a UK bookshop snootily turned down stocking my first book, Mad About Macarons, simply because the title read “Macarons” and not “Macaroons”.
 It’s a subject that has been raised often, but the same mistake continues like a couple of crêpes on deaf ears.

 I’m perhaps mad about macarons, but if you’re just as infatuated with Paris’s Ambassador of Pastry, with its smooth delicate meringue-like shells sandwiched together with chocolate ganache, jam, curd or buttercream, its name needs to be defended.
 I’m not being posh or trying to show off I can speak some French after 24 years of living here – it’s just that the term, macaron is the right word to use to describe these little filled rainbow-coloured Parisian confections.